wombleton/gitlaw-nz/acts/C/Child Support Act 1991.md

 ##### 276 Transitional and savings provisions relating to amendments to Act

-*   The transitional and savings provisions set out in [Schedule 1][473], which relate to amendments to this Act that come into force on and after 1 April 2014, have effect for the purposes of this Act.
+*   The transitional and savings provisions set out in [Schedule 1][473], which relate to amendments to this Act that come into force on and after 1 April 2015, have effect for the purposes of this Act.

+    Section 276: amended (with effect on 17 April 2013), on 27 February 2014, by [section 148][783] of the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014 (2014 No 4).

-    Section 276: inserted, on 17 April 2013, by [section 31][782] of the Child Support Amendment Act 2013 (2013 No 12).
+    Section 276: inserted, on 17 April 2013, by [section 31][784] of the Child Support Amendment Act 2013 (2013 No 12).

 ---

 ## Schedule 1
-Transitional and savings provisions relating to amendments to Act made on or after 1 April 2014
+Transitional and savings provisions relating to amendments to Act made on or after 1 April 2015

 [ss 3A][5], [276][472]

+*   Schedule 1 heading: amended (with effect on 17 April 2013), on 27 February 2014, by [section 149(1)][785] of the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014 (2014 No 4).
-*   Schedule 1: inserted, on 17 April 2013, by [section 32][783] of the Child Support Amendment Act 2013 (2013 No 12).
+*   Schedule 1: inserted, on 17 April 2013, by [section 32][786] of the Child Support Amendment Act 2013 (2013 No 12).

 ##### 1 Definitions

-*   In this clause and [clauses 2 to 8][784], unless the context otherwise requires,---
+*   In this clause and [clauses 2 to 8][787], unless the context otherwise requires,---

-    _commencement date_ means 1 April 2014 (which is the date on which [Part 1][785] (except [sections 6][503], [31][782], and [32][783]) of the Child Support Amendment Act 2013 comes into force)
+    _commencement date_ means 1 April 2015 (which is the date on which [Part 1][788] (except [sections 6][504], [18][789], [19][790], 19A, [31][784], and [32][786]) of the Child Support Amendment Act 2013 comes into force)

-    _new assessment_ means a formula assessment made or applied for under the new provisions and applying after the commencement date to the child support year ending on 31 March 2015
+    _new assessment_ means a formula assessment made or applied for under the new provisions and applying after the commencement date to the child support year ending on 31 March 2016

     _new formula_ means the formula assessment as provided for by the new provisions

-    _new provisions_ means the provisions of this Act as amended by [Part 1][785] of the Child Support Amendment Act 2013; and references to _new section_ and _new Part_ have a corresponding meaning
+    _new provisions_ means the provisions of this Act as amended by [Part 1][788] of the Child Support Amendment Act 2013; and references to _new section_ and _new Part_ have a corresponding meaning

     _old assessment_ means a formula assessment made or applied for under the old provisions

     _old formula_ means the formula assessment as provided for under the old provisions

-    _old provisions_ means the provisions of this Act as they are immediately before [Part 1][785] of the Child Support Amendment Act 2013 comes into force; and references to _old section_ and _old Part_ have a corresponding meaning.
+    _old provisions_ means the provisions of this Act as they are immediately before [Part 1][788] of the Child Support Amendment Act 2013 comes into force; and references to _old section_ and _old Part_ have a corresponding meaning.

+    Schedule 1 clause 1 **commencement date**: amended (with effect on 17 April 2013), on 27 February 2014, by [section 149(2)(a)][785] of the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014 (2014 No 4).

+    Schedule 1 clause 1 **commencement date**: amended (with effect on 17 April 2013), on 27 February 2014, by [section 149(2)(b)][785] of the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014 (2014 No 4).

+    Schedule 1 clause 1 **new assessment**: amended (with effect on 17 April 2013), on 27 February 2014, by [section 149(3)][785] of the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014 (2014 No 4).

 ##### 2 New provisions treated as if in force for certain purposes

-*   (1) This clause applies for the purpose of ensuring that, at the start of the child support year commencing 1 April 2014, the annual rate of child support payable under the new formula has been ascertained in relation to every person who is or will be subject to a formula assessment on the commencement date.
+*   (1) This clause applies for the purpose of ensuring that, at the start of the child support year commencing 1 April 2015, the annual rate of child support payable under the new formula has been ascertained in relation to every person who is or will be subject to a formula assessment on the commencement date.

     (2) For the purpose described in subclause (1),---